theosanderson/theo.io/content/project/_index.md

   image: ""
 ---

-This page lists some projects I have worked on, with a particular focus on those that are not included in [publications](/publication).
+This page lists some smaller projects I have worked on, with a particular focus on those that are not included in [publications](/publication).